kamathhrishi/kamathhrishi1.github.io/_posts/2021-02-22-Private_pandas.md.md

 <br/>

 <h1>Analyze Multiple Parties Datasets (Federated Analytics)</h1>
-<p style="text-align:justify">We can query multiple datasets as a single dataset , ensuring that the analyst is exposed only to aggregate values.
-But , the individual parties values are not exposed to the analyst.
+<p style="text-align:justify">We can query multiple datasets as a single dataset, ensuring that the analyst is exposed only to aggregate values.
+But, the individual parties values are not exposed to the analyst.
 The method known as Federated Analyticals.
 Currently the framework supports only counts , approximate standard deviation, mean and sum. </p>

 <h2> Data Owner</h2>
 The code for launching data owner server.
-Similarly , host several dataowners with different ports and dataset names.
+Similarly, host several dataowners with different ports and dataset names.

 ``` python
 import pandas